When you need to move abroad, rental property is ideal at the beginning and the most common option.

 Can you actually get a mortgage in the Netherlands?

 So you’ve made your choice and decided to go look for a house to buy in the Netherlands.
-You might first want to know all the ins-and-outs of that process and whether or not you can actually get a mortgage.
-Mortgagemonster can help you out with all that.
+You might first want to know all the ins and outs of that process and whether or not you can actually get a mortgage.
+Expat Mortgage Platform can help you out with all that.
 Feel welcome to set up a meeting, no strings attached, with one of their English-speaking advisors.
 They’ll show you what comes to play when you decide to buy a house in the Netherlands step-by-step and in proper English.

 After the first meeting with them, you’ll also know a pretty precise figure of what you can get as a mortgage, which helps to determine your range for when you go house hunting in the Netherlands.

-Oh, and in case you’re wondering, with Mortgagemonster all your documents in this great buying-a-house-in-the-Netherlands adventure are also in English.
+Oh, and in case you’re wondering, with Expat Mortgage Platform all your documents in this great buying-a-house-in-the-Netherlands adventure are also in English.

 Are you planning to buy a house in the Netherlands?
 Still doubting between renting or buying a place?
 Feel welcome to comment!

-* We’ve worked with Mortgagemonster on bringing you this article (and because we also didn’t get that ‘erfpacht’ situation at first).
+DutchReview has worked with Expat Mortgage Platform to bring you this article (and because we also didn’t get that ‘erfpacht’ situation at first).

 Feature Image: djedj/Pixabay